 Tamao Shinbo is a patent attorney at Nishimura & Asahi.
-She earned her BA from Ochanomizu University and was admitted by the Japan Patent Attorneys Association in 2004.
-Ms Shinbo prepares and drafts documentation in connection with applications made to the Japan Patent Office and provides assistance to clients with regard to major trademark and IP transactions.
+She prepares and drafts documentation in connection with applications made to the Japan Patent Office and provides assistance to clients with regard to major trademark and IP transactions.
+Ms Shinbo earned her BA from Ochanomizu University and was admitted by the Japan Patent Attorneys Association in 2005.
+In 2010 she was certified as a specific infringement lawsuit counsel.
 She speaks Japanese and English.

-arguments against opposition, the trademark registration will be maintained; otherwise. it will be revoked.
-The opponent may take no action against a decision to maintain the registration.
 Thus, in order to contest a registration once maintained, the opponent must demand an invalidation trial.